briandorian/fe_calculator/README.md

-# fe_calculator
+# Basic Calculator
-Calculator made with html css and js (basic calculator)
+Calculator made with html css and js (basic calculator) with basic knowledge of those previously mentioned three techonologies.